markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 SHA-256 hash of identifying characteristics of the destination.
 To users, the destination addresses will be displayed as 10 bytes in hexadecimal representation, as in the following example: ``<80e29bf7cccaf31431b3>``.

-By default Reticulum encrypts all data using public-key cryptography.
-Any message sent to a destination is encrypted with that destinations public key.
-Reticulum can also set up an encrypted channel to a destination with *Perfect Forward Secrecy* and *Initiator Anonymity* using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on Curve25519.
+By default Reticulum encrypts all data using elliptic curve cryptography.
+Any packet sent to a destination is encrypted with a derived ephemeral key.
+Reticulum can also set up an encrypted channel to a destination with *Forward Secrecy* and *Initiator Anonymity* using a elliptic curve cryptography and ephemeral keys derived from a Diffie Hellman exchange on Curve25519.
 In Reticulum terminology, this is called a *Link*.